aleballia/portfolio-anonymised/portfolio-app/src/content/case-studies/freedom2hear-platform.md

 ![Marketing Website – Homepage Desktop & Mobile](/case-studies/freedom2hear/website-2.png)

-### Partnered with a creative agency to relaunch the **marketing website** with a refreshed brand in under 2 months.
+### Partnered with a creative agency to relaunch and consolidate GoBubble into Freedom2hear under a refreshed brand and into a single marketing website in under 2 months.
 I redesigned the information architecture, adding richer, deeper content to reflect the maturity of the technology and service.

-The new case study pages and testimonials build trust with prospects, while the product page serves to spotlight the human-touch, a distinctive USP versus competitors.
+The redesign and consolidation drove stronger organic performance and higher returning traffic.

 {{stats:Marketing Website Performance|grid}}